HuyHCMUS/Digit-Regconizer/README.md

 # Digit-Regconizer
-Build Neural Network from scratch with Pandas and Numpy
+1. Build Neural Network from scratch with Pandas and Numpy
+2. Build Neural Network with PyTorch